Ousley.ai / Apple workflow AI in development

 The opening is not “AI for developers.”
 It is specialist reliability inside Apple workflows.

-The case for paying attention now is straightforward: Apple-platform work has a real workflow gap, technical audiences are tiring of generic AI promises, and the first public proof should be benchmark discipline rather than launch theatrics.
+Apple-platform work has a real workflow gap, technical audiences are tired of generic AI promises, and the first thing worth publishing is real benchmark data — not launch theatrics.

 Why the gap persists